symfony-cmf/symfony-cmf-docs/tutorials/choosing-a-storage-layer.rst

 choice.
 As a matter of fact the only feature above not natively supported by PHPCR is support for translations.

-Thanks to the availability of several PHPCR implementations supporting various kinda of persistence choices, creating a CMS on top of PHPCR means that end users are enabled to pick and choose what works best for them, their available resources, their expertise and their scalability requirements.
+Thanks to the availability of several PHPCR implementations supporting various kinds of persistence choices, creating a CMS on top of PHPCR means that end users are enabled to pick and choose what works best for them, their available resources, their expertise and their scalability requirements.